Small group Motorcycle tour of South Australia

 This, like all Odyssey Traveller small group Motorcycle tours is limited to 8 people.
 This Motorcycle tour can be offered as a private tour guided or unguided, for these enquiries please email us for details and pricings.

-On a road trip through the , the times between destinations are typically large - so it's good to have some understanding to make the most out of the many settings you will see from our bus.
+On a road trip through the outback, the times between destinations are typically large - so it's good to have some understanding to make the most out of the many extraordinary landscape settings you will see from our bus.
 Hopefully, through our time in Port Augusta, we will have set the scene for our two-hour trip to Woomera, and four-hour trip to the opal mining settlement of Coober Pedy on the third day of our tour.

-After Port Augusta, this spends two nights in Coober Pedy as part of our through the .
+After Port Augusta, this trip spends two nights in Coober Pedy as part of our trip through the outback.
 Described by writers in the British Telegraph as the 'world's strangest town', Coober Pedy is a fascinating place where half the town's residents live under the earth.
 Built around opal mining, the town's residents dealt with the arid climate by moving their residences underground.
 Today, residents can even play golf underground!
 Sure, the course has no grass and is played on in the dark -- but it offers reciprocal golf course rights with Scotland's ancient Royal golf course at St Andrews.
-Coober Pedy has also been the background for many films, so you may recognise the scenery!
+Coober Pedy has also been the background for many Australian films, so you may recognise the scenery!
 Today, Coober Pedy is a thriving town, home to some fifty different nationalities.

 On our return journey, the group passes through mallee country.
 ‘Mallee woodlands’ have been listed by the Australian Department of Environment and Energy as one of the 32 ‘Major Vegetation Groups’ of Australia.
 Mallee country is defined by the predominance of the mallee eucalyptus, a stocky eucalyptus with several stems, which grows on semi-arid soil.
 Mallee country spreads in a belt across the south of Australia, centering around the Murray River in western Victoria and eastern South Australia, the Eyre Peninsula west of Adelaide, and the 'wheat belt' of Western Australia.